CarmenMorado/Swifty-Words/README.md

 # Swifty-Words
-Word game based on the popular indie game 7 Little Words.
+100 Days of Swift (Project 8) Word game based on the popular indie game 7 Little Words.
 Users are going to see a list of hints and an array of buttons with different letters and need to use those buttons to enter words matching the hints.
 Throughout the course of this project, I familiarized myself with building a UIKit user interface programmatically, the firstIndex(of:) and joined() methods, and property observers (didSet).

 In addition, I completed the following challenges: